erikgahner/PolData/README.md

 #### Something missing?

-Make a new issue in the repository or send me a mail at `E.G.Larsen@kent.ac.uk`.
+Make a new issue in the repository or send me a mail at `erikgahner@gmail.com`.

 ### Cabinets and parliaments